 Scarcity is the limited availability of a resource in relation to the want and need for that resource.

 Scarcity, one of the most basic economic problems that we face every day, is a term often used in economics to refer to the gap between the supply and the demand for a resource.
 It’s the basic principle that there’s simply not enough to go around.
 Scarcity forces people to make some trade-offs — tough decisions about how to allocate resources efficiently.
 As a resource becomes more scarce, the cost typically goes up.
 Scarcity is often relative, especially when it comes to natural resources that are abundant in some regions and in short supply in others.

 Skilled labor is an example of an often scarce resource.
-This is the case as of 2019 — There are more unfilled, skilled jobs than people are looking for jobs, according to the Bureau of Labor Statistics.
 When the economy is booming, employers might have a hard time finding the number of skilled workers they need.
 As scarcity of a resource increases, so does the price.
 Typically, this means the limited amount of skilled labor available will turn to the employers willing to pay them the most.
 And as for the other employers?
 They have to get creative and figure out the most efficient way to use the skilled workers they have.

 Scarcity is like having two sandwiches for four people…

 You may have to get creative, cutting the two sandwiches in half to feed four people.
 Or, you might sell the sandwiches to the two highest bidders, in which case the price of a sandwich will go up.

 The free stock offer is available to new users only, subject to the terms and conditions at rbnhd.co/freestock.
 Free stock chosen randomly from the program’s inventory.
 Securities trading is offered through Robinhood Financial LLC.

 What causes scarcity?

 Scarcity happens when the limited availability of a resource is not enough to meet the theoretically infinite need for that resource.